Business models for open-source software: Selling communities

 A paid community model is one where part or all of the interaction, support, networking, or insider access around an open-source project is gated behind a subscription or membership fee.
 Community members pay for enhanced engagement, exclusivity, mentorship, or “members-only” features.
 They monetize the community and social capital rather than software features or licensing per se.
 It can provide recurring revenue if done well.
 Most popular version is usually freemium model, where you have access to basic community + paid “inner circle” features. a good example is the FSF, despite being a non-profit organization.
 You have free access to their IRC, but the forum requires a membership fee.
 It also offer perks like their XMPP server, discounts on purchases etc.

-Pre-selling code
+Selling code once

 Bounty driven development

 The users of a particular software artifact may come together and pool money into an open-source bounty for the implementation of a desired feature or functionality.
 Offering bounties as funding has existed for some time.
 For instance, Bountysource was a web platform which has been offering this funding model for open source software since 2003.

 Another bounty source is companies or foundations that set up bounty programs for implemented features or bugfixes in open-source software relevant to them.
 For instance, Mozilla has been paying and funding freelance open-source programmers for security bug hunting and fixing since 2004.